ManApart/quest-command/readme.md

 #### PackageName Unresolved
 Getting `Unresolved reference: packageName`?
 You're probably running gradle on something less than 11.
 Check `java -version` on the terminal and Settings > Build Execution Deployment > Gradle has Gradle JVM set appropriately

+#### Checking for later versions
+Run `./gradlew dependencyUpdates` to check for later versions of dependencies

 ### Running
 Try any one of the below: